-- Safety profile of the first 100 subjects (in a blinded pooled analysis) appears to be similar to the safety profile of adjuvant gemcitabine alone post resection in pancreas cancer subjects. - The most common grade 3-4 adverse events (occurring in at least 10% of the subjects) seen in the first 100 subjects were neutropenia, neutrophil count decreased, and anaemia. - Based on quarterly Bayesian analyses, enrollment may be expanded to up to 200 subjects. - Unblinded safety and efficacy data results will be available upon completion of the trial.
+- Safety profile of the first 100 subjects (in a blinded pooled analysis) appears to be similar to the safety profile of adjuvant gemcitabine alone post resection in pancreas cancer subjects. - The most common grade 3-4 adverse event (occurring in at least 10% of the subjects) seen in the first 100 subjects was neutropenia. - Unblinded safety and efficacy data results will be available upon completion of the trial.